 The Idaho Industrial Commission will notify your employer of your claim.
 In addition, your employer will be advised of its responsibility to pay your workers’ compensation benefits.
 The Industrial Commission’s Employer Compliance department will also take the appropriate action to make sure that your employer obtains the required insurance.

 If you believe you are entitled to receive certain workers’ compensation benefits and are not receiving them, you should:

 - Talk directly with your employer and your employer’s insurance company about your concerns.

-- While discussing your case with your Compensation Consultant, ask about Mediation, a voluntary, informal dispute resolution process.
+- While discussing your case with your Program Analyst, ask about Mediation, a voluntary, informal dispute resolution process.